By Arianne Rohmann

 A Chronic Condition

 It was the end of February or early March when we learned that the pulmonary hypertension might be more serious than we initially thought.
-After a couple of particularly bad days, his doctor at the Mayo Clinic suggested we go to a local pulmonologist.
+After a couple of particularly bad days, his doctor at the specialist clinic suggested we go to a local pulmonologist.
 I reached out to a friend who worked at the office and was able to get an appointment right away.
 The information we received that day gave us a completely new outlook on Robert’s life.
 This was the critical change in our understanding.
 He went through the routine check endured during every visit to a new doctor (blood work, CT, ultrasound, ventilation-perfusion (VQ) scan), but this doctor saw something much more serious.
 He looked at the elevated white blood cell counts and all of the factors and knew that Robert was really, really sick.
 He explained chronic thromboembolic pulmonary hypertension (CTEPH) to us in detail.
 I was hanging on every word.
 After believing and understanding for a month and half that his case was temporary and that Robert would get better, I couldn’t believe that this could be long term.
 The doctor described the surgery that could potentially normalize the blood pressure in his lungs, PTE (pulmonary thromboendarterectomy).
 When we left, Robert quickly dismissed these new findings.
 He was upset, to say the least.
 I was upset, too, but thought that this new information made sense and explained his struggles to get well.

-The next two months we would be in and out of the Mayo Clinic and emergency room.
+The next two months we would be in and out of the specialist clinic and emergency room.
 Day in and day out I watched him suffer.
 Looking back, our future was still so unknown.
 Though we knew it was more serious than we’d initially believed, it was still so difficult to imagine losing my young, active and strong husband to a disease that we’d only learned of a few months before.
 But the coming weeks would be beyond our control and ultimately end in the loss of my husband and best friend.